 History and Ridership

 The Missoula Urban Transportation District (MUTD) was established by voters in June of 1976.
 The vote established taxing authority for the creation of the district and passed by a margin of 2 to 1.
-The resulting service, known as Mountain Line, began operating in December 1977.
+The resulting service, known as Mountain Line, began operating on December 12, 1977.

 |CALENDAR YEAR||TOTAL RIDES|